saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Statement after TODO() is never executed.

 ### Function overloading
-- Using default parameter(s).
+- By using default parameter(s).
-- Using same function name and return type but different parameters.
+- By using same function name and return type but different parameters.

 ### Function names using backticks
-- We can use any characters or reserved keywrd using backticks.
+- We can use any characters or reserved keyword using backticks.
 - Used in testing.

 ```kotlin